Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Methodology

 \subsection{Functional time series forecasting method}

-We introduce the FTS forecasting approach based on the dynamic FPCA of \cite{Hörmann2014}.
-Dynamic FPCA relies on an accurate estimate of the long-run covariance function.
-Several methods have been proposed for its estimation, including \cite{Horváth2016} and \cite{Rice2017}.
-A brief description is given in \S~\ref{Long-run-cov}. \S~\ref{DFPC} presents the basic ideas on dynamic FPCA designed for FTS forecasting.
+We introduce the FTS forecasting approach based on the FPCA which relies on an accurate estimate of the covariance function.
+A brief description of the estimation of the covariance function is given in \S~\ref{cov}. \S~\ref{SFPC} presents the basic ideas on FPCA designed for FTS forecasting.